pytest-dev/pytest-django/docs/helpers.rst

   :param num: expected number of queries
   :param connection: optional non-default DB connection
   :param str info: optional info message to display on failure
+  :param str pattern: optional regex pattern to filter queries to take into account

 This fixture allows to check for an expected number of DB queries.